sbt/sbt-native-packager/src/sphinx/recipes/package_configuration.rst

 .. code-block :: bash

-  sbt -Denv=test universal:packageBin
+  sbt -Denv=test Universal/packageBin
-  sbt -Denv=stage universal:packageBin
+  sbt -Denv=stage Universal/packageBin
-  sbt -Denv=prod universal:packageBin
+  sbt -Denv=prod Universal/packageBin

 SBT configuration scope (not recommended)
 -----------------------------------------

-The other option is to generate additional scopes in order to build a package like ``prod:packageBin``.
+The other option is to generate additional scopes in order to build a package like ``Prod / packageBin``.
 Scopes behave counter intuitive sometimes, why we don't recommend this technique.

 .. error:: This example is work in progress and doesn't work.
 Unless you are not very familiar with sbt we highly